adriangomez25/AnalyzingStabilityGANs/README.md

 ### DC-GAN Notebook

 The DC-GAN model is implemented in the DCGAN.ipynb jupyter notebook with the code to reproduce results.
+Weights for this notebook are stored in the linked google drive due to limitations with GitHub storage.

 ### WGAN Notebook

 The WGAN model is implemented in the WGAN.ipynb jupyter notebook in the WGAN folder with the code to reproduce results.
+Weights for this notebook are stored in the linked google drive due to limitations with GitHub storage.

 ## ACGAN Notebook

-The AC-GAN model is implemented in ACGAN.ipynb jupyter notebook with the code to reproduce results
+The AC-GAN model is implemented in ACGAN.ipynb jupyter notebook with the code to reproduce results.
+Weights for this notebook are stored in the linked google drive due to limitations with GitHub storage.

-## Link to Dataset
+## Link to Dataset and Weights for each GAN
 https://drive.google.com/drive/folders/13kvdB7GWrFpOsl9a0UgOHMMBjNqCOYeK?usp=sharing